microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDirectoryRoleAssignment.md

 ---
-title: Get-EntraBetaRoleAssignment
+title: Get-EntraBetaDirectoryRoleAssignment
-description: This article provides details on the Get-EntraBetaRoleAssignment command.
+description: This article provides details on the Get-EntraBetaDirectoryRoleAssignment command.

 ms.topic: reference